SuboptimalEng/orbital/README.md

 ## Mac OS Installation Guide

-- #### Download the .dmg file from Gumroad and open it.
+- #### Download the .dmg file from Gumroad and confirm that it is in your downloads folder.
 Click it to open and you should see a screen that shows the Orbital logo along with your applications folder.

   <img src="/guide/1.png" width=500>